Wacom-Developer/Wacom-Developer-Welcome-Page/README.md

 ## Developer Relations Site

-Developing isn’t just about great technology, it’s about turning apps into profitable businesses.
+Developing isn’t just about great technology, it’s about turning apps into profitable business.
 We can help you do that.

 Wacom Developer Relations gives you access to the resources, connections and industries you need to succeed in the exciting and disruptive digital ink market.